cy33hc/ps4-ezremote-client/README.md

 ezRemote Client is an application that allows you to connect the PS4 to remote FTP/SFTP, SMB(Windows Share), NFS, WebDAV, HTTP servers and Google Drive to transfer files.
 The interface is inspired by Filezilla client which provides a commander like GUI.

-**New:**
+**New: As of version 1.19**
-- As of version 1.19, ezRemote Client can install PKG inside Zip files from both local hdd and remote servers.
+- Install PKG inside Zip files from both local hdd and remote servers.
 - Extact zip files directly from remote servers.
 **New:** As of version 1.0.8, ezRemote Client has a Web Interface that can be access from any modern browser to manage the PS4 files.